10 Best Seattle Nursing Schools

 Bellevue is a public college with 7,000 undergraduate students.
 This midsize school is located in Bellevue, WA.
 Students also choose liberal arts, business, network, and system administration degrees.
 The Bellevue acceptance rate is 100%, promising access to high-quality education to anyone who applies.

-Visit the school
+More: Visit the school

 6. Everett Community College

 Among the best nursing schools in Seattle, Everett Community College has a nursing program that can be completed in two years.
 Graduates are prepared to serve the community as health care professionals or can go on to study for their BSN.
+Additionally, then can earn a BSN at EvCC through its partnership with the University of Washington Bothell.

 EvCC Has over 4000 undergraduate students enrolled.
 Located in Everett, Washington, the public school offers 100% acceptance to two applicants.
 Other popular majors include welding, business, liberal arts, and humanities.
 The school’s 100% admissions acceptance rate provides an alternative for students who test poorly on standardized exams.

-Visit the school
+More: Visit the school

 7. Olympic College

-Olympic College has one of the best nursing schools in Seattle.
 Through the Olympic College Nursing Program, students focus on assuming professional nursing roles.
 In a collaborative and caring environment, prospective nurses learn about optimizing health care throughout the life of their patients.
 The degree highlights the need for critical thinking and prepares students to use their values, skills, and intellect in their professional practice.

-Located in Bremerton, Washington, Olympic is one of the best nursing schools in Seattle.
+Located in Bremerton, Washington, Olympic is one of the best nursing programs in Seattle.
 The small institution has 4000 undergraduate students and accepts everyone who applies.
 Other popular majors include the humanities, engineering and drafting, and design.
 In addition, 100% of applicants are welcomed by the university.

-Visit the school
+More: Visit the school

 8. Highline College